-Dietetics & Nutrition Services Major
+Dietetics & Nutrition Services

 Knowledge Areas for Nutrition Majors

-A major in nutrition should prepare you for careers in which you will need to be knowledgeable in the following areas:
+According to O*NET survey takers, a major in nutrition should prepare you for careers in which you will need to be knowledgeable in the following areas:

 Skills for Nutrition Majors